reduxjs/redux/docs/tutorials/fundamentals/part-4-store.md

 Redux stores are customized using something called a **store enhancer**.
 A store enhancer is like a special version of `createStore` that adds another layer wrapping around the original Redux store.
 An enhanced store can then change how the store behaves, by supplying its own versions of the store's `dispatch`, `getState`, and `subscribe` functions instead of the originals.

-For this tutorial, we won't go into details about how store enhancers actually work - we're just going to show how to use them.
+For this tutorial, we won't go into details about how store enhancers actually work - we'll focus on how to use them.

 ### Creating a Store with Enhancers